ORNL-Fusion/CSWIM/docs/index.md

 *This is **not** a reproduction of the project site, but rather an attempt to preserve some key information about the project, participants, and results for archaeological purposes.*

 *Since this content represents an historical snapshot, information and links presented here may no longer be correct.
-However if you think something really needs to be corrected here, please file an issue.*
+However if you think something really needs to be corrected here, please file an [issue](https://github.com/ORNL-Fusion/cswim/issues)*

 ## About CSWIM